AaronVerDow/keymaps/README.md

 These are keymaps for keyboards configured using VIA.

 Most modifications allow for a rough approximation of vi movement through the keyboard.
+See [my kanata configs](https://github.com/AaronVerDow/nix/blob/main/common/kanata/) for a software equivilent.
+Kanata supports caps word and more layers; I would recommend that for anyone starting fresh.

 ## Notes
 * Layer shift: